 - For existing vessels, the year represents the year built.
-For our newbuild, the date shown reflects the expected delivery dates. - Quoted charter rates are the recognized daily gross charter rates.
+For our newbuild, the date shown reflects the expected delivery dates.
+Quoted charter rates are the recognized daily gross charter rates.
 For charter parties with variable rates among periods or consecutive charter parties with the same charterer, the recognized gross daily charter rate represents the weighted average gross daily charter rate over the duration of the applicable charter period or series of charter periods, as applicable.
-In the case of a charter agreement that provides for additional payments, namely ballast bonus to compensate for vessel repositioning, the gross daily charter rate presented has been adjusted to reflect estimated vessel repositioning expenses.
+In the case of a charter agreement that provides for additional payments, namely ballast bonus to compensate for vessel repositioning, the process daily charter that been adjusted to reflect estimated vessel repositioning expenses.
 Gross charter rates are inclusive of commissions.
 Net charter rates are charter rates after the payment of commissions.
-In the case of voyage charters, the charter rate represents revenue recognized on a pro rata basis over the duration of the voyage from load to discharge port less related voyage expenses. - Commissions reflect payments made to third-party brokers or our charterers. - The start dates listed reflect either actual start dates or, in the case of contracted charters that had not commenced as of February 24, 2023, the scheduled start dates.
-Actual start dates and redelivery dates may differ from the referenced scheduled start and redelivery dates depending on the terms of the charter and market conditions and does not reflect the options to extend the period time charter. - (5)Each vessel with the same letter is a "sister ship" of each other vessel that has the same letter, and under certain of our charter contracts, may be substituted with its "sister shins." - Charterer of MV Kanaris agreed to reimburse us for part of the cost of the scrubbers and BWTS installed on the vessel, which is recorded by increasing the (6) - recognized daily charter rate by \$6.34 over the remaining tenor of the time charter party.
+In the case of voyage charters, the charter rate represents revenue recognized on a pror rata basis over the duration of the voyage from load to discharge port less related voyage expenses. - Our represents retent recognized on a pind and body over the audit of the commissions reflect payments made to third-party brokers or our charterers.

+The start dates disted reflect either actual start dates my, in the case of refreshed charters that had not commenced as of February 16, 2024, the scheduled start dates disted reflect either actual start dates may differ our more reflect either actual start dates.
+Start dates.
+Actual start dates and redelivery dates depending on the terms of the charter of the ch - ter and market conditions and does not reflect the options to extend the period time charter.
+Each vessel with the same letter is a "sister ship" of each other vessel that has the same letter, and under certain of our charter contracts, may be substi- - Charterer of MV Kanaris agreed to reimburse us for part of the cost of the scrubbers and BWTS installed on the vessel, which is recorded by increasing the - recognized daily charter rate by \$634 over the remaining tenor of the time charter party.